wmjpillow/FlamePerceptionAPP/README.md

-# FlameDetectionAPP For Fire Protection Department in WPI
+# FlamePerceptionAPP For Fire Protection Department in WPI

 This repo includes all my thesis project files, and the final product will be used by researchers from Fire Protection Department in WPI.